Which Passive Windows Choose? A Guide to the Best Solutions

 You can apply for certification of your selected windows through the Phius Institute.
 You can choose between windows that are already in the Phius Certified Product Database or those that are not.

-In the second case we reccomend sourcing a window that is already certified in German PHI.
 It gives it a big chance to gain US certification without problems, because those windows offer great thermal and airtight parameters.

 - U-value of frames